Lethality Assessment Program

 Overview

-Dutchess County’s Lethality Assessment Program allows law enforcement personnel to identify individuals who are at great risk of serious injury or death due to domestic violence and connect them to services.
+Dutchess County’s Lethality Assessment Program allows law enforcement personnel to identify victims of domestic violence who are at great risk of serious injury or death and connect them to services.

 Problem